WillingGambit/ELK_Stack_Beats/Azure_Environment/README.md

 ### Virtual Network

 A virtual Network is a collection of Virtual Machines that communicate with each other.
-Two will be created for this projected, one for the first subnet containing the Web Machines and one for the ELK subnet.
+Two will be created for this projected, one for the first subnet containing the JumpBox, Web Machines, Load Balancer and one for the ELK subnet.
 These two networks will have to be connected to allow traffic to go back and forth the Networks by generating a Peer Connection.

 #### Web based Virtual Network
   - Select Virtual Network and Click Create Virtual Network